PEZ/backseat-driver/ideas.md

   * Image descriptions, Mermaid if it is a diagram
 * Give it a search
 * Give it access to Joyride?

+* Save logs of all conversations somewhere

+## Clojure Assistant suggests:

+Given the nature of this project, it might also include custom REPL interactions, intelligent navigation, code analysis, and leveraging the AI model for context-aware assistance.